codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_Variables_DuplicateAssignmentToVariable.md

-Variables: Duplicate Assignment To Variable
+## Variables: Duplicate Assignment To Variable

+Looks for duplicate assignments to a variable.